 Carpeting Repair and Maintenance

 Carpet repair can get expensive if stains and ugly patches start to pile up.
-Unlike hardwood, these issues need to be addresses as soon as they occur.
+Unlike hardwood, these issues need to be addressed as soon as they occur.
 As I referenced in 4 Ways To Clean Your Carpet, many repair or cleaning jobs can be done yourself, but if you want to increase the livelihood of your clean and glowing carpet, hiring a carpet cleaning professional is highly recommended.
 Either way, carpet repairs will be less expensive than your average hardwood repair.
 See all the costs with our carpet repair cost estimator.

 Even if you are vacuuming your carpets at least once a week (minimum), your carpet should be professionally cleaned once every year to 18 months.
 Always read and follow the instructions provided by the carpet manufacturer.